Women and Underrepresented Creatives Need Support

 When I started mentoring Amanda she was exhausted, feeling unsupported and deeply concerned about her future prospects.

-She was looking to find a way to achieve her goals with one on one help, and we got to work.
+She was looking to find a way to achieve her goals with one-on-one help, and we got to work.

 MEETING AMANDA WHERE SHE WAS AT